 … (c) Through the continuum of our experience we build the sense of ourselves and our personal reality: we construct a psychological “meaning” of who we are and what we do – of what is “being into the world”.
 This psychological meaning is not only question of our minds (cognitive) but also of our emotions.

-… (d) Body is now recognized as a very important contributor regarding the processes involved in the synthesis of our experience and especially regarding its fundamental emotional meaning.
+… (d) Body is now recognised as a very important contributor regarding the processes involved in the synthesis of our experience and especially regarding its fundamental emotional meaning.
 More specifically body:

 (d1) Is the main source of our basic sense of “first person” in whatever we do: in all that I am experiencing I “know” that it is “me” the subject, the “owner” of my experience.